ai/webp-in-css/README.md

 **Step 1:** convert all your JPEG/PNG images to WebP by [Squoosh].
 Set checkbox on `Lossless` for PNG images and remove it for JPEG.

-We recommend `Reduce palette` for most of PNG images.
+We recommend `Reduce palette` for most of the PNG images.

-Save WebP images in the same places of JPEG/NG images:
+Save WebP images in the same places of JPEG/PNG images:
 `img/bg.png` → `img/bg.webp`.

 **Step 2:** use `<picture>` to insert WebP images in HTML: